ibm-cloud-docs/vmwaresolutions/vcenter/vc_multisite.md

 * **Primary instance**: The primary VMware vCenter Server® instance has the following configuration:
   * Microsoft® Active Directory (AD) and DNS (Domain Name System) root domain
-  * vCenter Server subdomain
+  * vCenter Server located in domain with instance-specific name
   * SSO (Single Sign-On) domain
   * SSO site name
   * vCenter Server Appliance (vCSA) with embedded Platform Services Controller (PSC)
 * **Secondary instance or instances**: One or more secondary vCenter Server instances, linked to the primary instance, with the following configuration:
   * SSO site name
-  * DNS subdomain that is linked to the root domain on the primary instance
+  * Same DNS domain as primary instance
   * DNS and AD replication setup between the AD virtual machines on the primary and secondary instances
-  * VMware® vCenter on the secondary instances is set up with Enhanced Linked Mode to the vCenter on the primary instance
+  * VMware® vCenter on the secondary instances is set up with Enhanced Linked Mode (ELM) to the vCenter on the primary instance

 ## vCenter Server multi-site deployment
 {: #vc_multisite-deployment}